 This leads to Akko admitting into Luna Nova, the same witch academy where Chariot studied.
-On her rocky way towards the academy, she meets and befriends the reserved Lotte and the snarky Sucy, and later gets into rivalry with Diana, Luna Nova’s most promising student.
-And in Akko’s adamant refusal to give up and lag behind her peers, you can sure that shenanigans are bound to happen.
+On her rocky way towards the academy, she meets and befriends the reserved Lotte and the snarky Sucy, and later gets into a rivalry with Diana, Luna Nova’s most promising student.
+And in Akko’s adamant refusal to give up and lag behind her peers, you can be sure that shenanigans are bound to happen.

-Oh, and of course she finds the Shiny Rod, an incredibly powerful wand that originally belonged to Chariot.
+Oh, and of course, she finds the Shiny Rod, an incredibly powerful wand that originally belonged to Chariot.

 While there is a bigger plot for Little Witch Academia, and we will talk about it in a few paragraphs, the strength of the series lies in its more episodic adventures and zany scenarios.
 Akko is a bratty and a problematic student, to say the least, and every time she attempts to prove herself, you can bet your money that it won’t go as she thought it would.

 Akko’s misadventures can be anything from sneaking on detention with Lotte to meet the latter’s favorite author, to entering Sucy’s mind after she fell comatose due to a mushroom, to accidentally resurrecting a deceased soldier who goes on to terrorize the nearby town while looking for an opponent.